jnozzi/cocoadev.com/markdown/AppleEightOhTwoEleven.md

-Apple80211.framework is private General/APIs relating to the wireless link.
+Apple80211.framework is private APIs relating to the wireless link.
 The header is available at http://www.macstumbler.com/Apple80211.h and copied here for posterity:

  /*